 Ride 200 miles in one day through Yolo, Napa, and Lake counties on the most popular and one of the best supported double centuries in California.
 Always the 3rd Saturday in May.
 THERE ARE OPTIONAL 100 MILE AND 45 MILE RIDES.
 These shorter rides have the same Start/Finish as the Double but are separate rides and not a short cut for the Double.

-The ride starts NEW LOCATION at the Senior Center on 7 th Street between “A” Street and “B” Street in Davis.
+The ride starts at the original location, the Davis Veterans Memorial Center on 14th Street and “B” Street in Davis.
 After leaving town, the first part of the ride runs through flat farmland in the Central Valley toward Esparto.
 The route then turns south to Winters before climbing over the Berryessa Gap and running north through the hills in east Napa County to Middletown and Lower Lake in Lake County for lunch.
 After a long climb up to Resurrection at the Lake/Yolo county border, the road descends through Cache Creek Canyon and Capay Valley back to the Central Valley farmland and the finish at the Davis Senior Center in Davis.
 You can see an overview of the course here.

 All Double Century riders must be on the course by 5:15 am Saturday.
 The ride closes at 1:00 am Sunday.
 Riders doing the 100 miles or 50 miles can start as late as noon.
 Starting by 8 am is recommended for the century riders.
 These shorter rides use portions of the Double Century Route but at different times than the DC riders.

-The 2018 Route Description for each of the three rides will be posted before May 1, 2018 and will be Garmin loadable.
-Once you leave Davis the Routes will be essentially the same as 2017’s Routes.
+The 2019 Route Description for each of the three rides will be posted before May 1, 2019 and will be Garmin loadable.
+Once you leave Davis the 200 mile and 45 mile routes will be essentially the same as 2017’s routes.
+The 100 mile route is new for 2019.